In case you are unaware, coconut meat is a superfood.

 Fresh meat from coconuts is found under several outer layers that protect it and keep it sterile.

 The meat can come from both young and mature coconuts.
+Both types of coconuts are considered highly nutritious.

 Meat From Young Coconuts